Seedmanc/Tumblr-image-sorter/Chrome tampermonkey/README.md

 * **highlightColor** - Since Chrome is incapable of supporting "invert" as a color, which ensured visibility of the saved state of an image in a post regardless of background color, you'll have to select a fixed color and hope it won't blend.
 * **fixMiddleClick** - Because Chrome is so *superior* it launches the tumblr photo viewer for photosets even on middle click, instead of opening image in a new tab, as required.
 This option disables any events bound to onClick event in photosets.
 That useless viewer never shows images in full size anyway.

+### Firefox notes

+For Firefox users having non-standard system font scaling: since apparently Firefox is even more stupid than Chrome, it scales page contents along with GUI itself, resulting in broken design.
+You can mitigate that by going to about:config and setting `layout.css.devPixelsPerPx` to 1.0 or setting zoom in Theme Font Size Changer addon to 1.0.